WHAT WE DO

 Family Services: Even though only one child in a family may be diagnosed with ASD, the entire family is affected.
 Trained professionals can provide family treatment, consultation, and specialized resources and supports to address your concerns.

 Support Groups: Parents and siblings can often benefit from the reassurance of knowing that others are facing many of the same challenges; hearing of others’ approaches and successes often provides new ideas to consider.
 Many TAP Service Network Partners host Parent Support Groups and Sibling Support Groups throughout the year, and are aware of different support groups operating in service area.
 In addition, most Partners offer an educational workshop for parents whose children have been newly diagnosed with an ASD.
-A list of support groups in your region can be found here, and a calendar of events which includes support group meetings is located here.

 Specialized Consultation: Sometimes you have a specific issue or concern and want professional advice – this is when you can benefit from the opportunity to consult with an experienced professional.
 TAP partners can provide advice, recommendations, and referrals to specialists and other agencies as appropriate.
 This service is available to parents and caregivers, educators, health care, child care and other providers.
 Many TAP Partners also provide consultation services in local schools in addition to those services provided in the TAP centers.

-You can read our most recent Annual Report here.
+You can read our most recent Annual Report HERE.

 Services available vary by Partner, and are based on community needs.
-Click here to locate the TAP Center serving your region, and contact that center directly for a listing of services they provide.
+Click HERE to locate the TAP Center serving your region, and contact that center directly for a listing of services they provide.